lawrence615/UIKittenTestApp/README.md

 yarn start --port=8082 --reset-cache
 ```

-*NB:* Make sure you have a device connected e.g. Android phone
+*NB:* To run the device, make sure you have a device connected e.g. Android phone

-To check:
+To confirm this:

    ```
    $ adb devices